Categories > WeAreDevs > JJSploit >

 Next, track system activity with Procmon to see what files, registry keys, and system internals the program interacts with.

-For deeper inspection, you can use disassemblers or decompilers like IDA Pro, Ghidra, Binary Ninja, or any dissassembler/decompiler of your choice.
+For deeper inspection, you can use disassemblers or decompilers like IDA Pro, Ghidra, Binary Ninja, or any disassembler/decompiler of your choice.
 These tools let you reconstruct the program into human-readable code to understand its behavior.

 If this process seems too complex or overwhelming, I'd recommend trusting the professionals who have experience with malware analysis, not your friends.